-Let's say you want to find the course number of every course that has a higher than average number of students.
-You cannot include an aggregation expression (like AVG) in the WHERE clause because aggregation happens after rows have been filtered, so this may seem challenging at first, but subqueries make this easy:
+Let's say you want to find the course num of every course that has a higher than average num of students.
+You cannot include an aggregation expression (like AVG) in the WHERE clause because aggregation happens after rows have been filtered.
+This may seem challenging at first, but subqueries make it easy:

 '''

-SELECT number
+SELECT num

 FROM enrollment

 WHERE students >= (

 SELECT AVG(students)

 FROM enrollment;

 );

 '''